ken-warren/DataCoSalesAnalysis/README.md

   <img width="683" height="550" alt="Screenshot 2025-10-30 142912" src="https://github.com/user-attachments/assets/53c0501d-ece3-4991-a5ac-4697124b6d42" />

-- Generally, sales peak in January and October and the lowest sales are recorded in February and November.
+- Generally, sales are seasonal with peaks in January and October, and the lowest sales are recorded in February and November.
 An overall consistent trend observed through the rest of the months.
   This trend is,however, not consistent with different peaks and troughs observed every year.

   <img width="650" height="268" alt="Screenshot 2025-10-30 143900" src="https://github.com/user-attachments/assets/27c17315-2514-4584-a706-3a053fd6edaf" />